python/typing/docs/spec/tuples.rst

 The ``tuple`` class derives from ``Sequence[T_co]`` where ``T_co`` is a covariant (non-variadic) type variable.
-The specialized type of ``T_co`` should be computed by a type checker as a a supertype of all element types.
+The specialized type of ``T_co`` should be computed by a type checker as a supertype of all element types.
 For example, ``tuple[int, *tuple[str, ...]]`` is a subtype of
 ``Sequence[int | str]`` or ``Sequence[object]``.